-Debating the value of culinary school isn't new.
+Debating the necessity of culinary school isn't new.
 Many who've worked their way from dishwashers and prep cooks to head chefs and restaurant owners, believe that attending a culinary degree program is a waste of time and money.
 They think: why spend money to learn to cook when you can get a paycheck instead?

 Culinary School: A Full-Service Education

-Culinary school isn't the only path to a cooking career, but it can give you a solid and sought-after level of experience and connection simply working in the field may not provide.
+Culinary schools offer lots of structured time to practice cooking, along with the confidence that comes with perfecting skills.
+It isn't the only path to a cooking career, but it can give you a solid and sought-after level of experience and connection that simply working in the field may not.